 And everything was fine and dandy until I learned about the course instructor’s dirty secret.
 How I found out was she had made the mistake of doing a live video and an email popped up in the corner with the scammy website-clicking service order’s name and order number on it, saying her order was complete.
 She had bought 100,000 clicks to her website.
 So she herself was participating in click-buying, and that’s how she had inflated her numbers.
 The whole thing about “organic growth” was all a complete lie.

 Needless to say, I was shocked.

 I was quickly refunded, of course, when I brought it up, and there was no further discussion over it.
-I merely wanted an explanation and instead, my course fee of $997 was refunded.
+I merely wanted an explanation.
+No answer.
 Disappointment and a heavy heart set in.
 Was this what bloggers these days were doing?
 Inflating numbers with clickfarms?
 Well, it’s happening in the author market so why not the blogger world, as well?

 I had wanted to believe.
 I had wanted to learn the right way to bring massive traffic in from all kinds of sources from an EXPERT.
 Or so-called expert.
 Because my first-ever blog about goats and goat farming was super cute but a niche nightmare.
 Just not enough interest.
 Although, I still love my goats and talking about them with my friends.
 But I desperately wanted the traffic for my next attempt to be legitimate – not clickfarm-related.
 And since that discovery, I haven’t been very trusting of bigger bloggers with insanely expensive course fees.